MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters-advanced.md

 ### Modern advanced find

-When administrator enables the modern advanced find experience, then you can create a personal view directly from the view selector.
+When your administrator has enabled the [modern advanced find experience](/power-platform/admin/settings-features), then you can create a personal view directly from the view selector.

 - If you made changes to a system view or a personal view that you don't have *Write* permission to, then you can only save the view as a personal view.
 To save the view select the view selector and then choose **Save as a new view**.